An improved uncertainty principle for functions with symmetry: Generic finite fields

 \subsection{Subgroups of larger index}

 Having investigated subgroups of index $2$ in $\Fqu$, we now consider subgroups of index $3$.
-The details are correspondingly more complicated and suggest the difficulty of determining when $(\Fq,\chi)$ has the nonvanishing minors property in general.
+The details are correspondingly more complicated and suggest the difficulty of determining when $(\Fq,\chi)$ has the strong uncertainty property in general.